SpongePowered/SpongeDocs/source/plugins/configuration.rst

 - They are the first thing server administrators will see when first opening the configuration for your plugin.
 - The lack of default configuration values may throw exceptions, depending on how you handle things.

 Checking whether your plugin's configuration file exists where it is expected to is an effective method of determining if default configuration values need to be set.
 If your plugin's configuration file does not exist where it is expected to, then the file likely needs to be created.
 This is shown in the example below; the example checks whether the pathname defined by the previously-defined ``getDefaultConfig()`` exists.
-If it does not exist, a default configuration file is created, and values are written to it using ``config.getNode(String path).setValue(value)``.
+If it does not exist, a default configuration file is created, and values are written to it using ``config.getNode(Object... path).setValue(value)``.
 The value can be a String, Int, Boolean, Double, Long, or Float.

 .. code-block:: java

      import java.io.File;
-     import ninja.leaping.configurate.ConfigurationNode;
+     import ninja.leaping.configurate.CommentedConfigurationNode;
      import ninja.leaping.configurate.loader.ConfigurationLoader;

-      ConfigurationNode config = null;
+      CommentedConfigurationNode config = null;

       try {
           if (!defaultConfig.exists()) {